acreunited/DesignPatterns/README.md

 - Facade Pattern
   - Provides a unified interface to a set of interfaces in a subsystem.
   - Facade defines a higher level interface that makes the subsystem easier to use

+Chapter8: Template Method

+- defines the steps of an algorithm and allows subclasses to provide the implementation for one or more steps